 They will always be happy to see your child and will provide hours of entertainment.
 Dogs are the perfect living journal for any teenager, as well.
 Having a puppy sit down with your child, or you for that matter, and watch a movie while he/she pets him will not only give them a sense of purpose but will keep their blood pressure low.
 It will also help to release endorphins which happen to be your body’s natural happy hormones.

 Con: Training Required

 Here’s where most parents opt out.
 If you are considering buying a dog for your child, depending on the age of your child, you will probably be doing most of the training.
+It’s important to know what exactly you’re getting yourself into.
+Say for example you adopt an australian Labradoodle into your family, how exactly do you plan to train them?
 Puppies teethe and, in the process, they are likely to get a hold of your favorite shoes, your hat, furniture, pillows, and whatever else they can sink their teeth into.